The History of Bauhaus: A Legacy of Design and Innovation

 Photo credit: The Alan I W Frank House Foundation

-Bauhaus inspired fitted kitchens
+Bauhaus-inspired fitted kitchens

 Georg Muche designed the first fitted kitchen in 1923.
 Muche was one of the youngest Bauhaus masters.
 The Haus am Horn, or “dream house” was designed for himself and his wife.
-Margarete Schütte-Lihotzky was the first female to create the fitted kitchen, designing it to cut the time devoted to household chores during the 1920’s.
-Lihotzky sought to improve the living conditions of the working class.
-Summarizing the guiding principles for her work — a functionally oriented approach to architecture.
-Her design layout was inspired by the kitchens in train-dining cars, with the most important items always within reach, and many devices intended to help shorten the work process.
-Surfaces were painted blue-green because scientists claimed the color repelled flies.
-Her principles and design ideas are similar to those under the Bauhaus movement.
+Margarete Schütte-Lihotzky was the first female to create a fitted kitchen, designing it to cut the time devoted to household chores during the 1920s.
+Lihotzky sought to improve the living conditions of the working class, along with a functionally oriented approach to architecture.

 Renewed Appreciation of Functional Form